 – The list of features to be incorporated into the app

 Native Mobile App Development aka Native Apps?

 Native apps are the apps developed for specific devices.
 For example, iPhone apps are written in Objective-C / Swift whereas the Android app is written in Android SDK Java

-Full Device Integration – It can interact with device’s operating system features like camera, contact us, microphone, etc.
+Full Device Integration – It can interact with the device’s operating system features like camera, contact us, microphone, etc.

-Excellent Performance – Native apps are developed separately for specific operating systems, and hence they are faster and refined compared to hybrid apps.
+Excellent Performance – Native apps are developed separately for specific operating systems, and hence they are faster and more refined compared to hybrid apps.
 High-performance apps or games should be developed in native apps

 Easy App Store Discoveries – Native apps can be easily accessible through app stores.
 According to researchers, 47% of iPhone users and 53% of Android users discover apps in Apple App Store or Google Play Store.
-This, in turn, is the very effective strategy to boost your app discovery rate
+This, in turn, is a very effective strategy to boost your app discovery rate

-Better UI/UX – Native apps offer their users natural experience as they have specific UI/UX standards defined for development.
-Native app’s smooth and descriptive transitions allow building seamless experience for users who are well aware of the app’s standard interface and navigation.
+Better UI/UX – Native apps offer their users a natural experience as they have specific UI/UX standards defined for development.
+Native app’s smooth and descriptive transitions allow building a seamless experience for users who are well aware of the app’s standard interface and navigation.

-Internet Connection Not Required – Depending on the functionalities developed, native apps allow users to work without internet connection, which is an important feature when users find themselves in no Wi-Fi zone.
+Internet Connection Not Required – Depending on the functionalities developed, native apps allow users to work without an internet connection, which is an important feature when users find themselves in no Wi-Fi zone.
 Whereas hybrid apps cannot be accessible without the internet connection

 Increased Development Costs – Native apps require multiple code bases to be maintained by developers thus making the task more complex.
 This generates higher development costs.
 On the other hand, a hybrid app has single code base.